 4. How are bitcoins taxed in India?

 The concept of bitcoins being quite new to the Indian market, apparently the government has not yet brought taxability of bitcoins into the statute books.
-At the same time, levy of tax on bitcoins cannot be ruled out because the Indian income tax laws has always sought to tax income received irrespective of the form in which it is received.
+At the same time, the levy of tax on bitcoins cannot be ruled out because the Indian income tax laws have always sought to tax income received irrespective of the form in which it is received.

 Therefore, the possibility of tax on bitcoins can be looked at under the following circumstances:

 Scenario A : Bitcoin Mining

 Bitcoins created by mining are self-generated capital assets.
 Subsequent sale of such bitcoins would, in the ordinary course, give rise to capital gains.
 However, one may note that the cost of acquisition of a bitcoin cannot be determined as it is a self-generated asset.
 Furthermore, it does not fall under the provisions of Section 55 of the Income-tax Act, 1961 which specifically defines the cost of acquisition of certain self-generated assets.

 Therefore, the capital gains computation mechanism fails following the Supreme Court decision in the case of B.C.Srinivasa Shetty.
 Hence, no capital gains tax would arise on the mining of bitcoins.